 Meet Our Team

-Center for Families is proud to have assembled a robust team of credentialed professionals to support the best mental health treatment and family education that Pennsylvania has to offer.
+Center for Families is proud to have assembled a robust team of credentialed professionals to provide the highest-quality mental health treatment and family support in Pennsylvania and Minnesota.

-We believe in localized care from within our patients’ community; as a result, 95 percent of the families we treat are from Pennsylvania.
-Center for Families’ dedicated staff includes a growing roster of mental health experts from all over PA, with a wide range of degrees and experience.
-Our healthcare team includes licensed clinicians, psychiatrists, family therapists, recovery therapists, art therapists, music therapists, adventure therapists, EMDR-certified therapists, registered dietitians, nutritionists, care coordinators, teachers, and private tutors.
+Center for Families’ dedicated staff includes a growing roster of mental health experts, with a wide range of degrees and experience.
+Our integrated and collaborative team includes licensed clinicians, psychiatrists, family therapists, recovery therapists, art therapists, music therapists, adventure therapists, EMDR-certified therapists, registered dietitians, nurses, care coordinators, teachers, and private tutors.

 Elizabeth McCarron photo